The Matrix: Development

 In 1994, the Wachowskis presented the script for the film Assassins to Warner Bros.
 Pictures.
 After Lorenzo di Bonaventura, the president of production of the company at the time, read the script, he decided to buy rights to it and included two more pictures, Bound and The Matrix, in the contract.
 The first movie the Wachowskis directed, Bound, then became a critical success.
 Using this momentum, they later asked to direct The Matrix.
+Reeves said that the Matrix avatar would have been a "different sex than the Zion reality" in the early draft of the script, but the studio was not ready for that version.

 In 1996, the Wachowskis pitched the role of Neo to Will Smith.
 Smith explained on his YouTube channel that the idea was for him to be Neo, while Morpheus was to be played by Val Kilmer.
 He later explained that he did not quite understand the concept and he turned down the role to instead film Wild Wild West.
+Madonna also turned down an undisclosed role, a decision she would later regret.

 Producer Joel Silver soon joined the project.
-Although the project had key supporters, including Silver and Di Bonaventura, to influence the company, The Matrix was still a huge investment for Warner Bros., which had to invest $60 million to create a movie with philosophical themes and difficult special effects.
+Although the project had key supporters, including Silver and Di Bonaventura, to influence the company, The Matrix was still a huge investment for Warner Bros., which had to invest $60 million to create a movie with prominent actors and difficult special effects.
 The Wachowskis therefore hired underground comic book artists Geof Darrow and Steve Skroce to draw a 600-page, shot-by-shot storyboard for the entire film.
 The storyboard eventually earned the studio's approval, and it was decided to film in Australia to make the most of the budget.
 Soon, The Matrix became a co-production of Warner Bros. and Village Roadshow Pictures.
-According to editor Zach Staenberg on the DVD audio commentary track, the production team sent an edit of the film's first minutes (featuring Trinity's encounter with police and Agents) to Warner executives, and secured Warner's "total support of the movie" from then on.
+According to editor Zach Staenberg on the DVD audio commentary track, the production team sent an edit of the film's first minutes (featuring Trinity's encounter with police and Agents) to Warner Bros. executives, and secured Warner Bros.' "total support of the movie" from then on.